Navaneeth-Git/CloudBooth/README.md

 ## ✨ Features

 - Seamless background syncing of Photo Booth media to iCloud Drive
 - Minimalist menu bar interface
 - Built with Swift and SwiftUI
 - No configuration required—just build and run

+## 🔐 Privacy & Security

+- **CloudBooth never accesses or uploads your personal files to any third-party cloud services.**
+- The app *only* copies media files from the local Photo Booth library to your iCloud Drive directory—*nothing more*.
+- No internet communication or data harvesting of any kind is performed.
+Your media remains private and local to your Apple ecosystem.

+## 🔑 Folder Access Permission

+To function correctly, **CloudBooth requires permission to access the following directories**:

+- `~/Pictures/Photo Booth Library`
+- Your desired iCloud Drive destination

+Upon first run, macOS will prompt you to grant access to these folders.
+Please ensure you approve access for the app to sync your media.

 ## ⚠️ Important Notice